SelfCheck: Using LLMs to Zero-Shot Check Their Own Step-by-Step Reasoning: Introduction

 \section{Introduction}

-Recent years have witnessed dramatic changes in the areas of NLP and AI brought by large language models.
-From GPT-3~\citep{brown2020language}, PaLM~\citep{chowdhery2022palm}, Llama~\citep{touvron2023llama} to GPT-4~\citep{gpt4} and PaLM-2~\citep{paml2}, the increasing model sizes and exploding amount of training data have empowered LLMs to achieve human-level performance on a large range of tasks, including summarization, translation, question answering and basic mathematical reasoning.
+Recent years have witnessed dramatic changes in the areas of NLP and AI brought on by significant advances in LLMs.
+From GPT-3~\citep{brown2020language}, PaLM~\citep{chowdhery2022palm}, Llama~\citep{touvron2023llama} and Falcon~\citep{falcon40b} to GPT-4~\citep{gpt4} and PaLM-2~\citep{paml2}, the increasing model sizes and exploding amount of training data have empowered LLMs to achieve human-level performance on a large range of tasks, including summarization, translation, and question answering.
+The invention of Chain-of-Thought prompting~(CoT, \cite{wei2022chain}) has further enhanced LLMs' ability to solve complex problems by generating step-by-step solutions.

-However, the performance of even the largest LLMs on complex reasoning problems is still unsatisfactory.
-For example, GPT-4 only correctly answers 42.5\% of problems in the MATH dataset, which is far below human level.
-Such problems require careful multi-step reasoning to solve, where LLMs are prone to make mistakes.
-Namely, to solve such complex reasoning problems, LLMs need to generate many reasoning steps.
-Even though their error rate on a single step is low, the probability of LLMs generating at least one erroneous step can be fairly high, which makes final predictions less accurate.
+However, the performance of even the largest LLMs is still unsatisfactory on more difficult reasoning problems.
+For example, GPT-4 with CoT prompting only correctly answers 42.5\% of problems in the MATH dataset~\citep{bubeck2023sparks, hendrycks2021measuring}, which is far below human level.
+Such problems require careful and extensive multi-step reasoning to solve, and LLMs are consequently prone to make mistakes: even though their error rate on individual steps may be low, the probability of generating at least one erroneous step can still be quite high, undermining the final answer.

-It is thus necessary to check for errors in LLMs' generated reasoning in order to filter out incorrect predictions and provide an estimation of confidence for a prediction.
-Recently, \cite{cobbe2021training} finetune GPT-3 to recognize errors in the whole reasoning process, and \cite{li2022advance} train a BERT model~\citep{he2020deberta} to check the correctness of each reasoning step. \cite{ling2023deductive} eliminate the need to finetune by performing few-shot checking on a special type of reasoning chains called Natural Program.
-To check a reasoning chain, most previous methods look for error patterns that match those in training data or instructions.
-However, there are an infinite number of error patterns, some of which are quite covert and deceptive.
-As a result, these methods do not work well without massive training data or examples.